-- (1) Students who have written their thesis in Japanese must prepare two abstracts, one in Japanese and one in another language designated by the main academic supervisor.
-Those who have written their thesis in another language must also provide two abstracts, one in the same language as the thesis and the other in Japanese.
-Students in the PCS course are required to follow other instructions. - (2) Use A4 size paper, with approximately 2000 characters in Japanese or 500 words in other languages. - (3) If handwritten in Japanese, use A4-size 400-character manuscript sheets - 1.5.5 Deadlines and submission procedures - Submit your master's thesis along with an Application for Master's Degree and a Notification of Master's Thesis, both approved by your main academic supervisor. - (2) Submit as follows:
+(1) Students who have written their thesis in Japanese must prepare two abstracts, one in Japanese and one in another language designated by the Main Academic Supervisor.
+Those who have written their

+- (2) Use A4 size paper, with approximately 2000 characters in Japanese or 500 words in other languages. - (3) If handwritten in Japanese, use A4-size 400-character manuscript sheets

+1.5.5 Deadlines and submission procedures

+- (1) Submit your master's thesis along with an Application for Master's Degree and a Notification of Master's Thesis, both approved by your Main Academic Supervisor. - (2) Submit as follows:

-Master's thesis or research paper3 sets (1 original and 2 copies)Abstracts3 sets (1 original and 2 copies)
+Master's thesis or research paper 3 sets

+Abstracts 3 sets

 (3) Submission period for those finishing the course in March is early January.
-Submission period for those finishing the course in September is expected to be sometime during the first week of July (For the Recurrent course, mid-July).
-Submission deadlines will be posted on the bulletin board and announced through the TUFS education information system.
+Submission period for PCS course and those finishing in September is expected to be sometime during the first week of July (For the Recurrent course, mid-July).
+Submission deadlines will be posted on the bulletin board and announced through the TUFS "GAKUMU" information system.